mattbierner/khepri/README.md

 Unlike most other *script languages, Khepri's goal is not to replace Javascript by introducing new language features, but to make writing Javascript more fun.
-Its specific focus is functional programming in Javascript.
+Its specific focus is functional style programming in Javascript.

 ## To clone ##